 This course focuses on advanced concepts in professional development.
 You will complete a self-assessment and develop a plan for continued professional development.
 Minimum standards for the Board of Certification exam are required and emphasized with integration of third-party programing to support students' development.
 Strategies related to the promotion of the field of athletic training are explored.
 Students are responsible for costs associated with class related travel and workshops associated with the course.
-Prerequisite: Senior standing in ATEP Offered spring
+Prerequisite: Senior standing in ATEP interests.
+This final required internship experience serves as an opportunity to apply and more fully develop those professional competencies necessary for a successful work experience.
+Graded Pass/Fail.
+Prerequisites: junior status; preinternship seminar; current first aid and CPR certification; ESS 285; permission of the faculty sponsor and the Dean for the School of Nursing and Health Sciences